Program Giving Opportunities

 These opportunities can be tailored to your own philanthropic interests and abilities.
-Contact Sarah Spencer at 202.785.7794 or by e-mail to discuss how we can create a meaningful sponsorship personalized to fit your passion.
+Contact us to discuss how we can create a meaningful sponsorship personalized to fit your passion.

 Elect Her–Campus Women Win is a one-day workshop that encourages and trains college women to run for student government and beyond — and it’s the only program of its kind in the country!
 The trainings connect attendees with local politicians and communications experts and provide attendees the chance to work on their campaign messages and practice asking for votes.

 This grant enables Legal Advocacy Fund-supported plaintiffs, their lawyers, and related experts to speak at AAUW state meetings or conventions about sex discrimination issues in the workplace and higher education.

 From October to June, National Student Advisory Council (SAC) members serve as AAUW ambassadors and provide AAUW staff with essential, firsthand accounts of student needs.
 They also work to combat sex discrimination in higher education and the workplace, promote AAUW and its programs on their campuses, and serve as leaders at the annual National Conference for College Women Student Leaders, held each June in College Park, Maryland.